 The Student Convention will provide an opportunity for students to receive career advice from leaders in animal law and network with Animal Legal Defense Fund student chapter members from law schools across the country and beyond.

-The event is free for student chapter members and will include a career panel featuring animal law experts from a variety of occupational backgrounds; lunch and special TBA keynote presentation; and an interactive roundtable session providing an opportunity to discuss issues and share ideas with other student chapter members.
+The event open to law students and will include a career panel featuring animal law experts from a variety of occupational backgrounds, lunch and special TBA keynote presentation, and an interactive roundtable session providing an opportunity to discuss issues and share ideas with other student chapter members.
 In addition, three students will be selected to present their papers on the Law Student Scholarship Panel.

 CALL FOR PAPERS

 Panel papers will be chosen by a committee of leading animal law professors and will be scored anonymously.
-Authors of selected papers will be invited to present their work at the Student Convention and will receive a travel grant to attend both the convention and the Animal Law Conference that immediately follows.
+Authors of selected papers will be invited to present their work at the Student Convention and will receive a travel grant to attend both the Convention and the Animal Law Conference.

 SUBMISSION GUIDELINES (please read carefully):